rigdev/docs/docs/examples/oauth.md

 We add an `onclick` listener to each of the three buttons, calling the `login` endpoint with the `provider` query parameter set according to the button being pressed.
 Then if the `login` request succeeded, we redirect the user to the returned URL.

-Besides redeploying the capsule with the code changes, we need to expose the `3333` port to the public as by default ports which a capsule listens on are not publicly available.
-You an do this under the `Network` tab in the capsules page in the dashboard and should have the following settings
+Besides redeploying the capsule with the code changes, we need to expose the `3333` port to the public as by default ports on which a capsule listens are not publicly available.
+You can do this under the `Network` tab on the capsules page in the dashboard and should have the following settings
 ![image](https://github.com/rigdev/oauth-demo/assets/24476600/d025a238-5269-435e-a8f3-38e1dca23e90)
 We expose port 3333 and add an authorization middleware to two new endpoints which we'll add later (`/updateData` and `/getData`).
-These two endpoints require a user-login to access.
+These two endpoints require a user login to access.

 If you have redeployed and updated the networking settings you should be able to view the landing page with the three login buttons on `localhost:3333/`.
-The login-buttons should work and after a successful login, redirect you to `localhost:3333/userPage`.
+The login buttons should work and after a successful login, redirect you to `localhost:3333/userPage`.
 The `userPage` is not implemented yet, so loading it is expected to fail.

-## Userpage with user specific data
+## Userpage with user-specific data

 Our `userPage` will be a simple page displaying a little bit of data unique to the user and we'll add the ability to update this data.
-Make two new files `oauth/userpage.html` and `oauth/userpage.js`, resulting in the filestructure
+Make two new files `oauth/userpage.html` and `oauth/userpage.js`, resulting in the file structure

 ```
 oauth